Find Grad Schools

 Occupational Health and Safety Specialists who work in Rhode Island, District of Columbia, or California, make the highest salaries.

-Below is a list of the median annual salaries for Occupational Health and Safety Specialists in different U.S. states.
+How much do Occupational Health and Safety Specialists make in different U.S. states?

 State Annual Mean Salary